 - Official transcripts

 Find Your Counselor

 Students at Marywood University can earn an undergraduate degree in Philosophy through one of two programs: the traditional and the applied.
-The traditional major in Philosophy is a stand-alone program, although the Department of Philosophy encourages students to have a double major.
-The program in applied philosophy must be done as a second major.
+The traditional major in Philosophy is a stand-alone program, whereas the program in applied Philosophy requires students to adopt Philosophy as a second major.

 The traditional program consists of thirty-six credits, including Introduction to Philosophy (PHIL 113), Critical Thinking (PHIL 215), Ethics (PHIL 315), two three-credit courses in the history of philosophy, Symbolic Logic (PHIL 304), and any six electives in Philosophy.
-The traditional major prepares students for graduate study in Philosophy.
-Most philosophy majors, however, do not pursue Philosophy after their B.A.
-Students majoring in Philosophy as a stand-alone major will be encouraged to pursue a double major.
-For example, a major in philosophy works well with majors in Religious Studies, English, History, Psychology, Biology, Business, or a foreign language, to identify just a few.
-Students with a double major then become highly qualified to pursue professional studies in medicine or law, or graduate studies in almost any liberal arts area.
+The traditional major provides a degree structure for a thorough study of Philosophy, which is for students who desire to have a more comprehensive understanding of Philosophy, such as those who are interested in pursuing graduate studies in Philosophy.
+The applied program may be attractive to students who are seeking to use Philosophy in conjunction with their study of another discipline to round out their studies.
+For example, a major in Philosophy works well with majors in Religious Studies, English, History, Psychology, Biology, Business, or a foreign language, to identify just a few.
+Students with a double major then become highly qualified to pursue professional studies in medicine or law, or graduate studies in almost any liberal arts area